Squad number (association football): Brazil

+In Brazilian football, the number 24 is historically shunned because of "jogo do bicho," an illegal underground lottery.
+In this game, the number 24 represents the deer ("veado" in Portuguese), which sounds nearly identical to a common homophobic slur in Brazil.

 France

+Numbered jerseys first appeared in 1948, when France played against Italy on 4 April 1948 at Stade de Colombes, where the French team sported numbers on their jerseys (except for the keeper).

 Until 2022, players were required to be registered between numbers 1–30, with 1 and 16 reserved for goalkeepers and 33 left empty for extra signings.
 If a further goalkeeper had to be registered, they were allocated the number 40.
 Since the 2022–23 Ligue 1 season, players may now wear any number between 1 and 99 without restriction.

 Hungary

 In Eastern Europe, the defence numbering is slightly different.
 The Hungarian national team under Gusztáv Sebes switched from a 2–3–5 formation to 3–2–5.
 So the defence numbers were 2 to 4 from right to left thus making the right back (2), centre back (3) and the left back (4).
 Since the concept of a flat back four the number (5) has become the other centre back.

 Italy

+Numbers on the jerseys were adopted in Serie A during the 1939-40 season, on 17 September 1939.

 In 1995, the Italian Football Federation (FIGC) also switched to persistent squad numbers for Serie A and Serie B (second division), abandoning the mandatory use of 1–11 for the starting lineup.
 After some years during which players had to wear a number between 1–24, now they can wear any number between 1–99 without restrictions.
 Notably, Chievo Verona had the goalkeeper Cristiano Lupatelli wearing number 10 from 2001 to 2003 and midfielder Jonathan de Guzman wearing number 1 in 2016.

 FIGC banned the use of the number 88 on kits in 2023 due to its anti-semitic connections; the announcement was made following several instances of neo-Nazi fans using the number.